 Credit scores are based on multiple factors such as unpaid debts, account age, and of course, your credit utilization rate.
 A CUR sounds like a complicated term, but it’s pretty simple – it’s your total credit limit divided by the actual credit you’re using.

 We advise you limit your CUR to 10%.
 For example, if you have a total credit limit of $5,000 among all of the credit cards you have, only use $500 every month.
 Issuing companies will see that you’re a responsible spender which will have a positive effect on your credit score.

 What do you do if you have a low credit limit?
 Let’s say your total credit limit is only $1000, it’s quite hard to limit your spending below $100, isn’t it?
 There’s no way you can keep your CUR at 10%.

-The answer is to get multiple beginner cards with zero annual fees, zero transaction fees, and a low APR.
-Since you’ll have less financial responsibility of paying for these fees, you get to add cards and keep them long enough to reach a higher credit limit.
+The answer is to apply for no-annual-fee cards, no-foreign-transaction-fee cards, and 0% APR cards.
+Since you’ll have less financial responsibility of paying for extra fees, you get to add cards and keep them long enough to reach a higher credit limit.

 Alternatively, we also encourage people to ask their issuing companies for a credit limit increase.
 There’s no harm in doing so if you think you’re practicing good credit card habits.

 There’s actually nothing wrong if you apply for multiple credit cards within a short period.
 You just need to make sure the cards you apply for are easy to get approval for.